VMM-161: Vietnam War and the 1980s

-HMM-161 departed Hawaii on March 15, 1965 onboard the USS Valley Forge and arrived at Marine Corps Air Facility Futema, Okinawa, Japan on March 27.
-On April 27 the squadron departed Okinawa onboard the USS Princeton headed for South Vietnam.
-May 6 saw the squadron lifting elements of the 4th Marine Regiment ashore at Chu Lai and on May 15, the squadron began operating from the USS Iwo Jima.
-Finally on May 25, 1965, HMM-161 came ashore at Chu Lai and was assigned under the command of Marine Aircraft Group 16 (MAG-16), and the 1st Marine Aircraft Wing (1st MAW).
-On June 12 the squadron again relocated, this time to the Phu Bai Combat Base.
+HMM-161 departed Hawaii on 15 March 1965, on board the USS Valley Forge and arrived at Marine Corps Air Facility Futema, Okinawa, Japan on 27 March.
+On 27 April the squadron departed Okinawa on board the USS Princeton headed for South Vietnam.
+6 May saw the squadron lifting elements of the 4th Marine Regiment ashore at Chu Lai and on 15 May, the squadron began operating from the USS Iwo Jima.
+Finally on 25 May 1965, HMM-161 came ashore at Chu Lai and was assigned under the command of Marine Aircraft Group 16 (MAG-16), and the 1st Marine Aircraft Wing (1st MAW).
+On 12 June the squadron again relocated, this time to the Phu Bai Combat Base.

-On January 4, 1966 HMM-161 was relieved by HMM-163 and redeployed to Marine Corps Air Station Futenma, Okinawa to receive its new Vertol CH-46 Sea Knights.
+On 4 January 1966, HMM-161 was relieved by HMM-163 and redeployed to Marine Corps Air Station Futenma, Okinawa to receive its new Vertol CH-46 Sea Knights.
 During this deployment to Vietnam the squadron had one pilot awarded the Silver Star and another eleven awarded the Distinguished Flying Cross By April 1966, the squadron had redeployed to Da Nang, South Vietnam with a move to Phu Bai that June.
-On September 25, 1966 a UH-34D HUS from HMM-161 was struck by a friendly artillery shell while conducting a medevac mission during Operation Prairie resulting in the death all five Marines on board.
+On 25 September 1966, a UH-34D HUS from HMM-161 was struck by a friendly artillery shell while conducting a medevac mission during Operation Prairie resulting in the death all five Marines on board.
 It is the only known case of friendly artillery fire shooting down an American helicopter during the war.
 The squadron relocated once again in November 1966 to Futenma, Okinawa, where it was attached to Marine Aircraft Group 15 (MAG-15), 9th Marine Amphibious Brigade.
 A month later the squadron returned to CONUS, as they were attached to Marine Aircraft Group 26 (MAG-26), 2d MAW at Marine Corps Air Station New River, North Carolina.
 HMM-161 then redeployed in May 1968 to Quảng Trị Combat Base, South Vietnam and attached to provisional Marine Aircraft Group 39 (MAG-39), 1st MAW.
 The Squadron finished its Vietnam years with its final deployment to Phu Bai in October 1969 while attached to MAG-16, 1st MAW.

 HMM-161 came home in September 1970 and attached to MAG-56, 3rd Marine Aircraft Wing, Fleet Marine Force Pacific.
 It was reassigned in July 1971 to MAG-16, 3d MAW.
 Elements of the Squadron participated in the August 1989 cleanup of the Exxon Valdez oil spill in Prince William Sound, Alaska.